hashicorp/packer/website/source/partials/builder/alicloud/ecs/_RunConfig-not-required.html.md

 -   `vswitch_id` (string) - The ID of the VSwitch to be used.

--   `vswitch_id` (string) - The ID of the VSwitch to be used.
+-   `vswitch_name` (string) - The ID of the VSwitch to be used.

 -   `instance_name` (string) - Display name of the instance, which is a string of 2 to 128 Chinese or English characters.
-It must begin with an uppercase/lowercase letter or a Chinese character and can contain numerals, ., _, or -.
+It must begin with an uppercase/lowercase letter or a Chinese character and can contain numerals, `.`, `_`, or `-`.
 The instance name is displayed on the Alibaba Cloud console.
 If this parameter is not specified, the default value is InstanceId of the instance.
-It cannot begin with http:// or https://.
+It cannot begin with `http://` or `https://`.

--   `internet_charge_type` (string) - Internet charge type, which can be PayByTraffic or PayByBandwidth.
+-   `internet_charge_type` (string) - Internet charge type, which can be `PayByTraffic` or `PayByBandwidth`.
 Optional values:
+    -   `PayByBandwidth`
+    -   `PayByTraffic`

+    If this parameter is not specified, the default value is `PayByBandwidth`.
+    For the regions out of China, currently only support `PayByTraffic`, you must set it manfully.

 -   `internet_max_bandwidth_out` (int) - Maximum outgoing bandwidth to the
     public network, measured in Mbps (Mega bits per second).

+    Value range:
+    -   `PayByBandwidth`: \[0, 100\].
+If this parameter is not specified, API automatically sets it to 0 Mbps.
+    -   `PayByTraffic`: \[1, 100\].
+If this parameter is not specified, an error is returned.

 -   `wait_snapshot_ready_timeout` (int) - Timeout of creating snapshot(s).
     The default timeout is 3600 seconds if this option is not set or is set